How to Choose Between an HDHP and a Traditional Health Plan

 You and your family’s expenses

 During open enrollment, you may see tables or charts that show your available plans’ premiums, deductibles and/or out-of-pocket responsibility.
 Once you have those numbers, compare them with your family’s typical costs for expenses like doctor visits and prescriptions.
-That’s a critical first step when weighing your choice of an HDHP versus a traditional health plan (such as Preferred Provider Organization, or PPO).
+That’s a critical first step when weighing your choice of an HDHP versus a PPO (Preferred Provider Organization) or another type of traditional health plan.

 If you don’t anticipate you (or your family) will require a lot of medical care in the coming year, it makes sense to participate in an HDHP so you can save money by paying less in premiums.
 Use our HDHP/HSA Vs. Traditional Health Plan Calculator, which lets you input your annual doctor visit and prescription expenses to see the plan that’s right for you.